Housing development geared toward older people opens in Collier County

 A housing development in Collier County recently opened, and it is geared toward older people looking for affordable housing.

-The property is called Ekos Allegro, located on Hammock Road in Naples.
+The property is called Ekos Allegro, located at 8455 Rattlesnake Hammock Road in Collier County.

-This development is huge for Collier County as it continues to find ways to combat its homeless population, which consists primarily of older people.
+This development is huge for Collier County as it continues to find ways to combat its homeless population, primarily older people.

-The property just opened its doors for leasing applicants last week and is already 86% leased.
-That number will get higher within the days ahead.
+The property opened its doors for leasing applicants last week and is already 86% leased.
+That number will increase in the days ahead.

-When you drive past Ekos Allegro along Hammock Road in Naples, you may think of it as a high-end luxury apartment complex.
+Driving past Ekos Allegro along Rattlesnake Hammock Road, near Collier Boulevard, you may think of it as a high-end luxury apartment complex.

 Charles Gumucio is the Vice President of Asset Management.
 He said that the affordable housing is comparable to high-end homes in the area.

 A long-awaited project is now complete and affordable for those 62 and older.
-Gumuico, the vice president of asset management, along with other organizations, saw the need and provided a solution to combat the older homeless population in Collier County.
+Gumuico, the vice president of asset management, and other organizations, saw the need and provided a solution to combat the older homeless population in Collier County.

 “A lot of times, seniors are forgotten,” said Gumucio.
 “Look at the storms that we’ve just had, a lot of people have lost their homes, and we’re very proud to be able to offer this living space to such an important demographic.”